-Here's an easy Fantasy Fudge recipe complete with step by step photos and simple instructions.
-You can even make your own marshmallow creme from original recipes, if you want to.
-And, as a bonus for chocolate lovers, the old fashioned Havana Fudge is an absolute delight.
+Here's an old fashioned Fantasy Fudge recipe complete with step-by-step photos and simple, easy instructions.
+You can even make your own Marshmallow Creme from an original recipe, if you prefer.

 1 package (12 ounces) semi-sweet chocolate chips

 1 teaspoon vanilla extract